 Step 2: Write down the red and black numbers on your water meter.

 Step 3: If the dial is not visibly moving, take another reading in 15 minutes to half an hour.

 Step 4: If on your return the red numbers have changed it’s highly likely you have a leak in your home and a further investigation is required.

-No, the Plumbing Code of Australia (PCA) ensures that plumbing is highly regulated across the states and territories.
+No, the PCA ensures that plumbing is highly regulated across the states and territories.
 In NSW a license is required before any plumbing, draining or gas fitting work.

 If you’re a property owner, developer or consultant operating in Sydney, you’ll have to familiarise yourself with Sydney Water’s approval process and advise of their requirements when excavating or building over or adjacent to a Sydney Water water or wastewater asset.

 Those hoping to excavate or build over or adjacent to a stormwater asset must use the Sydney Water Guidelines for Building Over or Adjacent to Stormwater Assets.